The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Methodology

-\textbf{Fluorescence intensity.} In addition to the variations caused by fluorescent ink, another crucial factor in our scheme is the relationship between UV light intensity and fluorescence intensity in real-world conditions.
-UV light intensity impacts the entire traffic sign, making regions with fluorescent material appear brighter.
-However, the precise relationship between UV light intensity and fluorescence is not well-defined.
-In this study, UV light intensity primarily affects the illumination of the traffic sign area $A$, while other components remain unchanged.
-To model this, we convert the image from RGB to LAB color space \cite{CIELAB} and focus on the luminance (L) channel for area $A$.
-Different UV light intensities are simulated by scaling the L channel in LAB space by a factor $l_1$.
-For the region with fluorescent ink, $F$, the L channel is scaled by a coefficient $l_2$, where $l_2>l_1$.
-Specifically, starting with a clean image $x$ in RGB color space, we first convert $x$ to LAB color space: \looseness=-1
+\textbf{Fluorescence intensity.} In this study, UV light intensity primarily affects the illumination of the traffic sign area $A$, while other components remain unchanged.
+Starting with a clean image $x$ in RGB color space, we first convert $x$ to LAB color space: